oma-rivera/genkiclean-vending-analytics/README.md

 - Seaborn
 - Jupyter Notebook

+---

 ## Project File

-See the full analysis here:
+👉 See full analysis in the notebook:

-👉 `GenkiClean Vending Analytics.ipynb`
+GenkiClean_Vending_Analytics.ipynb